 This weekend recipe is a spicy carrot soup with chickpeas.
-My boyfriend, Adam loves this soup.
-It’s so easy to make that he can even make it and he is pretty new in the kitchen.
+It’s so easy to make that anyone can make it and he is pretty new in the kitchen.
 It is very healthy, carrots are a great source of antioxidants, they have vitamin C, beta-carotene and many other phytonutrient antioxidants.
 Carrots benefit the cardiovascular system, it helps oxygenate the blood and arteries.
 They are also great for eye health, carotenoids.
 Carrots help fight against eye diseases like glaucoma, and cataracts.
 Cumin helps in aiding digestion, has essential minerals that we need like magnesium which help with heart health and blood pressure because cumin helps in the absorption of calcium.
 Cumin is also an excellent source of iron.
 Coriander helps with controlling cholesterol levels, blood pressure, and is an antiseptic so it’s great for mouth ulcers.
 If you have anemia coriander is a great source of iron which also helps promote healthy bones.
 It is also an anti-histamine so if you suffer from hay fever it would be a great spice to add to your food.
 Turmeric is an antioxidant and helps fight against free radicals.
 Turmeric also helps improve brain function, fights against depression, and can improve memory.
 Turmeric also lowers your risk of heart disease, it helps the lining of blood vessels which regulate blood pressure, and clotting.
 It also helps with anti-aging, which we all want.
 Chickpeas are a great source of protein, and fiber.
 If you are trying to lose weight adding chickpeas to your diet will help you feel fuller longer.
 Also the chili in the soup is great to boost your metabolism in high gear!

 2 tablespoons extra-virgin olive oil, plus more to taste